ProtractorNinja/cu-handin-magic-make/README.md

 # Usage Instructions #

-## Handin.sh ##
-This script generates a handin repo SSH URL similar to the following: ssh://handin@handin.cs.clemson.edu/1401/cpsc3600-001/assignments/DNSQ/ama2 ...given appropriate settings.
-By default it's set up for Dr. Malloy's CPSC 4160 and Dr. Sorber's CPSC 3600.

-To add a new class, go to web handin and copy the first and second URL subdirectories (in the example above: `1401/cpsc3600-001`) into a new array entry like the ones in lines 21 - 22.

 1. Make sure Mercurial is installed on your machine.
 It's already there on the lab machines.
 On Debian/Ubuntu, use `sudo apt-get install mercurial`.
 The Mercurial executable is `hg`.